 In November, we moved to a new city, and I solo parented for over a month.
 Working out was like an old friend, always there, no matter what time of day and in what weather, holding my hand as I discovered Victoria’s trails, pools and bike lanes.
 I got dropped on a group ride but made some friends in the process.
 I joined a local spin/yoga/functional fit studio and my inner gym rat rejoiced.
 I started Masters swimming and even had a decent running streak.

 Soon the old demons came knocking: “But you only did yoga today, you should do a real workout.”
 Or “So-and-so has three kids and a full-time job and cooks gourmet meals and does macrame and still does ultra marathons.”
-Or, come 4 pm on any given day without exercise, a desperate drive to work out that rendered me irritable and selfish.
+Or, come 4 pm on a day without exercise, a desperate drive to work out that rendered me irritable and selfish.

 I’ve done a lot of soul-searching about this over the past few months, flip-flopping between who I used to be and who I am now.
 This past week, after sitting down and doing the “brain dump” that the Panda Planner community recommends (and seeing just how much I want to do this year) I decided that it was time to quit training.
 This doesn’t mean I’m taking up aquacise—my sports and activities will always be a priority for me.
 It’s the approach I need to quit.
 If I didn’t have a family and a home that need my love or didn’t have a list of projects as long as my arm, maybe that local 70.3 I’ve been eyeing would be in the cards.
 But I do have these things and I want to give them more than just my leftover time.